muhammadimran021/Marvel/README.md

 ### Signing a Marvel Request

-The Marvel api, in order to authorize a request, requires that each endpoint must include a `ts` parameter and a` hash`  that is computed with the private key and a timestamp.
+The Marvel API, in order to [authorize a request](https://developer.marvel.com/documentation/authorization), requires that each endpoint must include a `ts` parameter and a` hash`  that is computed with the private key and a timestamp.

-To avoid dirtying each endpoint or duplicating the authorization logic, an OkHttp interceptor has been implemented.It adds the necessary parameters to be signed.
+To avoid dirtying each endpoint or duplicating the authorization logic, a `MarvelApiServiceAuthenticatorInterceptor` has been implemented that adds the necessary parameters to be signed on each request.

-In this way, the logic is also correctly encapsulated to be able to be tested.
+In this way, the logic is encapsulated, and it's [easily testable](MarvelApiServiceAuthenticatorInterceptorTest).

+### Mock web server in unit tests

+[**MockWebServer**](https://github.com/square/okhttp/tree/master/mockwebserver) it's used to test elements of the network layer, such as the signing of requests or the correct mapping of network entities to domain entities.

+This library offers an easy and **deterministic** way to behave like a real network service, without the inconveniences of variable wait times, network problems or changes to the server.
+Allowing to load existing JSON payloads in the resources folder from the unit tests source root.